Applications open for the "Socially Engaged Musicking" Blended Intensive Programme: empowering IN.TUNE students to create music with social impact

 Artistic video (max.
 3 min): Show us your artistic skills!
 We are welcoming singers and musicians with a broad variety of instruments from classical, popular, or global musics.
 A professional recording is not required.

-Please submit both videos as links (e.g. YouTube, Vimeo or similar platforms).
+Please submit both videos as links (e.g. YouTube, Vimeo or similar platforms) to pilz-s@mdw.ac.at and indicate your home-institution.
 No file upload is required.

 Members of the IN.TUNE working group from the partner universities will make the final selection.
 The selection decision is final and cannot be appealed.